Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Also when several people update a web page, keeping track of who updates what is harder.

 # What is a web content management system?
-A wcms is a web app that allows a group of users from diff
+A wcms is a web app that allows a group of users from